 For many years, Apple’s iOS system has been known for its security, but this security is at the expense of diversity.
 Its entire system is very closed, and Apple firmly controls the App and payment permissions.
-Apple is so stringent that any third-party installation or payment in the App Store can but bypass Apple.
+Apple is so stringent that any third-party installation or payment in the App Store can not bypass Apple.
 At the same time, Apple’s app payment rake is very high, even the highest in the world.
 This is the main reason why many platform payments or membership are more expensive.
 However, this situation is about to change.

 According to reports, the company recently announced that it will make a number of adjustments to the App Store to settle a US developer class-action lawsuit.
 The settlement agreement shows that Apple will allow developers to use email and other communication methods to inform users of alternative payment options other than Apple.
 This means that Apple will allow the App Store to receive payments through third-party channels.